xemasiv/spacerift/README.md

   * This changes the client's `connection` state to `offline`, and this removes the `request` reference to the `req` Object.
   * Now everytime this client connects, its `connection` state is switched back to `online`, and its `request` value is updated with the new `req` Object.

-## Server & Client Plugins
+## Server & Client Plug-ins
-* With a `plug-and-play` approach in mind, server and clients must work with individual modules instead that can be mixed and matched with each other.
-* This will allow users to just pick any existing modules for their project, or easily craft one for custom purposes.
+* We use plug-ins to allow users to just pick any existing modules for their project, or easily craft one for custom purposes.

 ## License